FreeSlave/halflife-featureful/documentation/content/docs/configuration/player-templates.md

 ### suit_sentences

-Whether HEV sentences should be playing for this player template.
-If not defined, the `suit_sentences` option from **features/featureful_server.cfg** is used.
+A boolean - whether HEV sentences should be playing for this player template.

+If not set, the behavior dependson `suit_sentences` option in **features/featureful_server.cfg**.

 ### weapons